Terrorist attacks are sudden and unpredictable and generally calculated to create a climate of fear or terror among the public.

 It's normal to experience a range of emotions, such as distress, grief, and anxiety after an attack has taken place.
 If you have travelled abroad then these feelings might not go away after you return to the UK.

-However you’re feeling or wherever the attack took place, you can talk to us in complete confidence.
-We can help, whether or not you reported the crime to the police.
+However you're feeling or wherever the attack took place, you can talk to us in complete confidence.

 You can get in touch by:

 If English is not your first language and you would like support, call our Supportline and let us know which language you speak.
-We’ll call you back with an interpreter as soon as possible.
-We also welcome calls via Relay UK and SignLive (BSL).
+We'll call you back with an interpreter as soon as possible.
+We also welcome calls via Relay UK and Convo (BSL).

-Families and friends affected by crime can also contact us for support and information.
-If you’re a child or young person under 18 and are looking for support, visit our children and young people website for information and tips.
+If you're a child or young person under 18 and are looking for support, visit the Support Hub's children and young people webpage for information and tips.

 Further support and information: